Last updated: 4 August 2025

-There are lots of problems with the ways in which this change has been implemented, and concerns about how people who do not have access to the internet or a smartphone will manage.
+There are lots of problems with the ways in which this change was implemented, and concerns about how people who do not have access to the internet or a smartphone will manage.
 There is also the risk that lots of people do not know about this change, and will be badly affected when they try to prove their immigration status at a later date.

 This is not a step-by-step guide to making the transition to an eVisa for yourself.
 If you would like to read a first person account of the process, you can read this guide here.
 You can also use this step-by-step guide, with screenshots of the process here.
-The Home Office have also made a video on the process, which you can watch here
+The Home Office have also made a video on the process, which you can watch here.

 At the end of this guide, we have also listed the details of organisations you can contact to help you make an account.

-This Key Guide will cover:
+This Key Guide covers:

 Who needs to apply for an eVisa